yeepio/yeep/docs/methods/totp.eject.md

 Removes TOTP authentication factor from the designated user.

-The user may call [totp.enroll()](totp.enroll.md) to enroll to a new TOTP authentication factor after calling this method.
+User may call [totp.enroll()](totp.enroll.md) to enroll to a new TOTP authentication factor after calling this method.

 ---